slowernews/wisdom-tldr/README.md

 networking types: advocates a, boomerang b, celebrities c, drainers d / shark, dolphin, drowner

+> *'Play the perfect courtier.' -- Robert Greene (24th law of power)*

+> *'Work on the hearts and minds of others.'-- Robert Greene (43rd law of power)*

 ===
 ###On relationships

 Relationships are based on [trust](#on-trust-and-reputation).

-> *'Everything is: a conection.
+> *'Everything is: a connection.
 Humans make connections.
 Sometimes these connections grow.
 Sometimes they stay the same.
 Sometimes they collapse.'*

 > *'Forget those who forget you.'*